Networked music performance: Distributed Immersive Performance (DIP) experiments

 The Distributed Immersive Performance project is based at the Integrated Media Systems Center at the University of Southern California.
 Their experiments explore the challenges of creating a seamless environment for remote, synchronous collaboration.
 The experiments use 3D audio with correct spatial sound localization as well as HD or DV video projected onto wide screen displays to create an immersive virtual space.
 There are interaction sites set up at various locations on the University of Southern California campus and at several partner locations such as the New World Symphony in Miami Beach, Florida.

 DIAMOUSES

 The DIAMOUSES project is coordinated by the Music Informatics Lab at the Technological Education Institution of Crete in Hellas.
 It supports a wide range of networked music performance scenarios with a customizable platform that handles the broadcasting and synchronization of audio and video signals across a network.

 Wireless Music Studio (WeMUST)

-The A3Lab team at Università Politecnica delle Marche conducts research on the use of the wireless medium for uncompressed audio networking in the NMP context.
+The A3Lab team at Polytechnic University of the Marches conducts research on the use of the wireless medium for uncompressed audio networking in the NMP context.
 A mix of open source software, ARM platforms and dedicated wireless equipment have been documented, especially for outdoor use, where buildings of historical importance or difficult environments (e.g. sea) can be explored for the performance.
 A premiere of the system have been conducted with musicians playing a Stockhausen composition on different boats over the coast in Ancona, Italy.
 The project also aims at shifting music computing from laptops to embedded devices.